Buhari Loses Driver, Commiserates With Family

 Deji Elumoye in Abuja

-President Muhammadu Buhari has commiserated the family of his official driver, Master Warrant Officer Sa’idu Afaka, who died after a prolonged illness at the State House Clinic, Abuja on Tuesday.
+President Muhammadu Buhari has commiserated the family of his official driver, Master Warrant Officer Sa’idu Afaka, who died yesterday after a prolonged illness at the State House Clinic, Abuja.

+The President, in a condolence message issued yesterday evening by his Media Assistant, Malam Garba Shehu, also expressed his condolences to the Government and people of Kaduna State.

 He prayed the Almighty Allah to ‘‘bless the soul of the departed with an elevated place in heavens,’’ while committing the family and friends to divine comfort and patience.